oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/Metadata.md

 ~~~

 1. The `metadata` element with `inherited="true"` implies that all the information inside the `metadata` element applies to the current dataset and all nested datasets.
-2. The `serviceName`, `authority`, and `dataFormatType` are declared as elements.
+2. `serviceName`, `authority`, and `dataFormatType` are declared as elements.
-3. These datasets use all the metadata values declared in the parent dataset.
+3. The `January Averages` and `Februsary Averages` _direct_ datasets use all the metadata values declared in the parent dataset.
-4. This dataset overrides `authority`, but uses the other 2 metadata values
+4. The `Gloabl Averages` dataset overrides the `authority` property specified in the `metadata` element, but uses the other `serviceName` and `dataFormatType` metadata values.

-## When should I use a metadata element?
+## When To Use A Metadata Element?

-Both the `dataset` and `metadata` elements are containers for metadata called the `threddsMetadata` group.
+Both the `dataset` and `metadata` elements are containers for metadata properties called the `threddsMetadata` group.

 When the metadata is specific to the dataset, put it directly in the `dataset` element.
 When you want to share it with all nested datasets, put it in a `metadata` `inherited="true"` element.

+{%include note.html content="
+For more information on what other properties are included in the `threddsMetadata` group, see the [client catalog specification](client_catalog_specification.html).
+" %}

+## Next Step

+Next, we'll see how to manage large client catalogs by separating them into [smaller, organized pieces](client_catalog_references.html).